 6: Sponsored Content

 Typically, it comes in the form of writing paid reviews for companies.
-They’ll give you some money and the product, and you’ll write a review based on your experience.
+In terms of how to make money blogging, they’ll give you some money and the product, and you’ll write a review based on your experience.

 Plus, it’ll be a piece of content that you don’t have to think real hard about writing…